1. Reach the job ordering page for your mesh

-Usual practice for running a meteorological model requires a spin-up period before simulation results can be regarded as valid.
+Usual practice for running a meteorological model requires a spin-up time before simulation results can be regarded as valid.
 This is because of mismatches of grid and resolution between the initial condition and the running model, and the variables (especially those for classifying states of moisture) of the initial condition may not be fully compatible with the running model.
-In particular, for regions where the running model has finer resolution than the initial condition, a spin-up period is needed for the resolved terrain and landuse data to take effect, and for micro-weather states to be generated.
-For a long spin-up period, observation data used for the initial condition is less informative, and a short spin-up period may case inaccuracies in the atmospheric state; from our experience, 12-18 hours is an appropriate choice for most practical uses.
+In particular, for regions where the running model has finer resolution than the initial condition, a spin-up time is needed for the resolved terrain and landuse data to take effect, and for micro-weather states to be generated.
+For a long spin-up time, observation data used for the initial condition is less informative, and a short spin-up time may introduce inaccuracies in the atmospheric state; from our experience, 12-18 hours is an appropriate choice for most practical uses.

 |For example, if you would like to evaluate the model for a 5-day prediction, a 0.5 day spin-up is recommended, therefore setting Length of simulation (hours) to be 132 (=5.5*24).
 The computation cost needed is directly proportional to the length of simulation (for a fixed number of vertical layers, e.g. for a 0.39 giga cell-step per simulation day example, the computational cost for a 5.5 day simulation would be 0.39 * 5.5 = 2.145 Giga cell-step.|